mariajdavis/Git-Terminal-User-Documentation/index.md

 ## About the project

-How to Use Git on Terminal is &copy; 2020 by Diyar Ravandi & Maria Davis(http://patrickmarsceill.com).
+&copy; 2020 by Diyar Ravandi & Maria Davis